Somerset Carnivals

 Below are some of the smaller carnivals in Somerset.
 Still magnificent, these events last around an hour.

-Frome Saturday 23 September 7:00pm (main procession).
-There is also an afternoon procession which starts at 2.30pm
+Frome Saturday 20 September 7:00pm (main procession).
+There is also an afternoon procession

 SOMERSET CARNIVALS ARE BIG & BRIGHT